-How Can a Trust & Estate Attorney Help You?
+How Can a Trusts and Estates Attorney Help You?

 Trust and estate attorneys help clients plan for the efficient and effective transfer of assets to spouses, to younger generation family members, to other persons clients wish to benefit, and to charities.
 The practice involves the preparation of trust agreements, wills, powers of attorney, medical directives, and closely held business structures, including partnerships, limited liability companies, and corporations.

-What are the Trust & Estate Practices Focal Points?
+What are the Trusts and Estates Practices Focal Points?

 When attorneys begin the planning process, they consider your objectives, your family relationships, charitable inclinations, and the relationship of federal and state estate tax, gift tax, and generation skipping transfer tax laws to these objectives.
 Attorneys then work with you and, in some cases, with other advisers to design the appropriate plan to meet your goals and objectives, prepare the necessary documents to carry out the desired plan, and assist with the implementation of your plan.
 In connection with family wealth planning, attorneys plan and draft trust agreements and wills, create various business entities, and carry out business reorganizations.

 Trust and estate attorneys also handle the administration of estates.
 Attorneys confer with members of a decedent’s family on the various issues, including:

 • Assistance to the executor with the preparation of the required probate documents and assist in valuation of estate assets

 • Preparation of final income tax returns and the estate’s income and federal and state estate tax returns